Farm & Wilderness: Philosophy

+F&W has been noted for its stances on a number of social issues, including racial integration, gender equality, and environmentalism.
+All F&W camps practice organic gardening and farming, and are certified by the Northeast Organic Farming Association.
+All the camps have composting toilets, nicknamed "kybos”.
+Campers and staff live in three-sided, open air cabins in the woods.

 Naturism

-The Webbs were naturists, so in the beginning the camps were "clothing optional".
-By the late 1980s nudity was only allowed at the waterfront for swimming.
+The Webbs were naturists, so the camps were originally “clothing optional”.
+By the late 1980s, nudity was only allowed at the waterfront for swimming.
 With further social changes and seeking cultural inclusion of those whose religion would not allow it, nudity was banned in 2009.

-At Camp Flying Cloud in the 1960s, nudity was more frequent, the campers and counselors otherwise wearing "Indian" breech cloths of their own making.
+At Camp Flying Cloud in the 1960s, nudity was more frequent, the campers and counselors otherwise wearing “Indian” breech cloths of their own making.
 The Flying Cloud program has since moved away from the cultural appropriation of Native Americans.

 In a memoir, journalist and podcaster Mark Oppenheimer recounts his experience at Timberlake, the boy's camp, in 1982, when he was eight.
 The most memorable aspect was nudity, which he found generally positive.
 While campers were clothed most of the time, swimming in the lake and outdoor showering were always nude, and clothes were not worn when walking from the cabins to these activities.
 Tamarack Farm, the coed camp, was also clothing optional at that time.